cathymariza/blog/Lab 7 Reflection.md

 I spent a lot of hours learning and working on this lab but I absolutely enjoyed seeing each piece come tigvether and the way the tutorial goes into details about the explanation of each step specifically.

-Creating my own Razor Application was a bit of a challenge because I had to replicate a couple steps from the Tutorial and wasn't exactly sure if it was all right
+Creating my own Razor Application was a bit of a challenge because I had to replicate a couple steps from the Tutorial and wasn't exactly sure if it was all right but I repeated a few steps and finally got it to work

 https://cathymariza.github.io/csci340lab8